ome/omero-scripts/omero/annotation_scripts/README.md

         git clone https://github.com/THISREPOSITORY/omero-user-scripts.git UNIQUE_NAME

-3. Update your list of installed scripts by examining the list of scripts in OMERO.insight or OMERO.web or by running
+3. Update your list of installed scripts by examining the list of scripts in OMERO.insight or OMERO.web, or by running the following command

         path/to/bin/omero script list